 April is a time of transition, a period of renewal and rebirth in the world of nature, coming when winter has just ended and spring is just beginning.
 For many writers, the month is a symbol of youth, freshness, and promise.
 However, for others, April brings back old memories and triggers nostalgia about the past.
-April is also an action-packed month, starting with the prankster’s holiday, All Fools’ Day followed by the moveable feast of Easter, and the major annual event known as Earth Day, which is celebrated worldwide on April 22 to show support for environmental conservation.
+April is also an action-packed month, starting with the prankster’s holiday, All Fools’ Day followed by the moveable feast of Easter and the major annual event known as Earth Day, which is celebrated worldwide on April 22 to show support for environmental conservation.
 What’s more, April is the month when spring really starts to gain momentum in many places – and for most people, that’s reason enough to be happy.
 April has plenty of material to quote from for your whiteboard wall.

 Words from acknowledged leaders in business, politics, the arts, and other fields may also hold more power because we assume that people in public roles must be capable, intelligent, or otherwise special to have attained these positions, thus making their messages more compelling.